 Molekule PECO technology eliminates odors by generating free radicals that break down all VOCs, including those that cause smell.
 This means that Molekule destroys bad smells which range from unpleasant to physically harmful, and unlike carbon filters, Molekule does not simply trap gases but actually destroys them.

-To learn more about independent testing and confirmation of Molekule vs. VOCs, see “Third-Party Confirms Molekule Air Purifier Destroys VOCs” here at this link.
+To learn more about independent testing and confirmation of Molekule vs. VOCs, read our blog post, “Third-Party Confirms Molekule Air Purifier Destroys VOCs.”

 Odors are airborne chemicals too small for most air purifiers